 Traveling by bus is possible, but requires planning and patience.
 It will also limit your choice of destinations and where you can stay.

 Most of the gay and nudist beaches around Puglia are in secluded locations.
 Even the main ones will be difficult if not impossible to reach via public transport.

-For detailed information on arriving in Puglia and getting around by public transport (including links to train and bus services and timetables) see our Big Gay Podcast from Puglia Guide to Getting Here and Getting Around.
-For insider tips on driving in Puglia, check out our Driving in Puglia Guide.
+For detailed information on arriving in Puglia and getting around by public transport (including links to train and bus services and timetables) see the Big Gay Podcast from Puglia Guide to Getting Here and Getting Around.

 Puglia's Siesta: “La Pausa”